|Parents||Mathlus Striga, Salissa Argento|

 Mara Striga is a child of the brightest day of autumn, locks of hair colored like the dying leaves of a mighty forest in rich coppery and auburn tones.
-Sharp lines and high cheekbones mark her pale, freckled features, her almond eyes wide and amber-colored serving as windows to the young woman's inquisitive soul.
+Sharp lines and high cheekbones mark her pale, freckled features, her almond eyes wide and hazel-colored serving as windows to the young woman's inquisitive soul.
 Frail of body, Mara is obviously not a physical specimen, her posture bringing airs of the last light of the twilight, something forlorn that glimpses at potential still to unfold.

 Mara is woefully unprepared for what her life has become.
 Giving and warm of heart, she has never wanted much, the young woman's only dream to see marvels around the world and beautiful dresses.
 Now her father is lost and she is the last of his line.
 The memory of his loss is embittering, but more overwhelming than that is the feeling of being faced with insurmountable challenges she is wholly unsure how to tackle.
 Somehow, however, Mara feels that deep within she has the will to see it through.
 She doesn't know why, but the gods are good, and she will pull through, with a little help of her new friends.

 Mara was born as the sole heir to the dying bloodline of House Striga of Anaga, a famed but insular family of Ischian merchants.
 Although Lord Malthus Striga and his wife Salisa Argento had attempted many times before, Mara was the sole child to survive her first few months, and that made the girl her parents' whole life.